female student working in the lab

 Timing

 Allowing sufficient time for the research experience is essential for success.
-Optimally students will identify a primary research advisor and project by the end of semester 4 (end of year 2) and begin lab onboarding and required trainings during late spring/summer.
-Students should work with SJV PRIME+ Advisor and research advisor to ensure all training is completed by the end of the 5th semester, at the latest.
+Optimally, students will identify a primary research advisor and project by the end of semester 4 (end of year 2) and begin lab onboarding and required trainings during late spring/summer.
+Students should work with SJV PRIME+ Staff Advisor and research advisor to ensure all training is completed by the end of the 5th semester, at the latest.

 The primary research advisor must agree in writing that the student can do the BRE in their lab and that they will fulfill the duties of a primary research advisor for the BRE.